M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Platform-Targeting/index.md

 The current platform can be checked programmatically by inspecting `MFiles.CurrentApplicationPlatform`.

-On M-Files Web Access, `MFiles.CurrentApplicationPlatform` returns `2`.
+On M-Files Classic Web, `MFiles.CurrentApplicationPlatform` returns `2`.
 On M-Files Desktop, `MFiles.CurrentApplicationPlatform` returns `1`.
 In versions of M-Files Desktop less than 12.0.6658.0, the value is incorrectly returned as `undefined`.